-Let’s face it: hiring a helper is a daunting task for anybody, especially if it’s your first time.
-And what you may not realise is that agencies charge the helpers a whopping fee which the employer pays upfront.
+Hiring domestic helpers in Singapore is a daunting task for anybody, especially if it’s your first time.
+And what you may not realise is that maid agencies in Singapore charge the helpers a whopping fee which the employer pays upfront.
 Then the helper takes monthly deductions from her salary to pay it off.
-It’s a hardship for the helper and usually ends up costing the employer a lot, too.
+It’s a hardship for the domestic helper and usually ends up costing the employer a lot, too.
 That doesn’t seem very fair, does it?

 JENNIFER YARBROUGH, an American attorney, didn’t think so either.
 Jennifer is one of those people with a big heart.
-She happens to be the Chair of USA Girl Scouts Overseas (Singapore), too.
-She likes helping girls and women and she felt so strongly that helpers here needed a little TLC that she opened a new maid agency that does things a bit differently.
+She’s the Secretary of USA Girl Scouts Overseas (Singapore), and on the Executive Committee of the American Association of Singapore too.
+She likes helping girls and women and felt so strongly that domestic helpers here needed a little TLC that she opened a maid agency that does things a bit differently.
 She works out an arrangement that’s good for the helper – and the employer, too.

 The White Glove Difference

-White Glove is Jennifer’s new maid agency, an agency that – you got it – doesn’t charge the helper any fees.
+White Glove is Jennifer’s maid agency, an agency that – you got it – doesn’t charge the domestic helper any fees.
 And they do a little match making, too.

 “We also work really hard to make sure there’s a good fit between employer and helper, rather than just giving you the person who happens to be sitting in our office,” says Jennifer.
-“We only deal with transfer helpers, too, so we know they’re experienced.
-They know the lay of the land here in Singapore, how to take the MRT and that sort of thing.”
+“We only deal with transfer and ex-Singapore or overseas helpers, too, so we know they’re experienced.
+The ones who have worked here before know the lay of the land here in Singapore, how to take the MRT and that sort of thing.”

 Perhaps one of the best things Jennifer does is use her lawyerly research skills to do thorough background checks above and beyond your typical agency.
 She does a social media check, gets references from former employers if available, and collects an extensive biodata to make sure she really knows the person she’s putting into your home.

-Jennifer also has lots of recommendations for finding the right helper in Singapore.
+Jennifer also has lots of recommendations for hiring and finding the right helper in Singapore.
 She even publishes a guide to help employers choose.

 For starters, check out the candidate’s employment record.
 If the woman you’re interviewing has a string of short employments, there may be a problem.
 Yes, she might have a legitimate reason for the short tenures, but more likely, there’s a reason she’s hopped from job to job.